Bradley Tusk

 Bradley Tusk (born October 3, 1973) is an American businessman, venture capitalist, political strategist, and writer.
 He is the founder and CEO of Tusk Ventures, a venture capital fund focused on investing in early-stage startups in regulated industries.
 His foundation Tusk Philanthropies focuses on mobile voting and anti-hunger policy campaigns in the United States.
 He is also the former chairman of IG Acquisition Corp.
 Tusk is a columnist for Fast Company, and is the author of The Fixer: My Adventures Saving Startups from Death by Politics.

-He previously served as the campaign manager for New York City Mayor Michael Bloomberg's successful 2009 re-election bid, as Deputy Governor of Illinois, as Communications Director for US Senator Chuck Schumer and as an early political advisor to Uber.
+Tusk previously served as the campaign manager for New York City Mayor Michael Bloomberg's successful 2009 re-election bid, as Deputy Governor of Illinois, as Communications Director for US Senator Chuck Schumer, and as an early political advisor to Uber.

 Early life and education

 Bradley Tusk was raised in Sheepshead Bay, Brooklyn, and in Lawrence, Nassau County, New York where he attended Lawrence High School.
 Tusk is a graduate of the University of Pennsylvania where he received his BA in 1995.
 He has a JD from the University of Chicago Law School, which he received in 1999.